On This Page

 CNO will protect the privacy of the patient.
 While discipline hearings are open to the public, all or part of hearings about sexual abuse may be closed to protect the patient.
 The discipline panel can also order a publication ban.

-If a discipline panel finds that a patient has been sexually abused by a nurse, the patient can apply for funding from CNO to help pay for therapy.
-The funding is paid directly to the therapist.
-It is meant for therapy required as a result of the sexual abuse.
+Once a complaint or report related to sexual abuse by a nurse is received by CNO, the patient can apply for funding to help pay for therapy.
+The funding is paid directly to the therapist and is meant for treatment required as a result of the sexual abuse.
+If needed, CNO staff can assist the patient with the application.